-Comcast, the nation's largest cable operator, has announced a deal to sell major NBC network programs for 99 cents each via video-on-demand.
+The rapid change in television's distribution business model continued last week when Comcast announced a deal to sell major NBC network programs for 99 cents each via video-on-demand.

-The arrangement with NBC calls for prime-time broadcast shows to be available starting at midnight the night they originally air.
-The fee applies only to prime-time shows, while late night, daytime and cable shows will be available to on-demand viewers for no additional charge.
+The arrangement with NBC calls for primetime broadcast shows to be available starting at midnight the night they originally air.
+The fee applies only to primetime shows, while late night, daytime and cable shows will be available to on-demand viewers for no additional charge.

-Comcast, who already carries CBS programs on-demand, offers more than 7000 on-demand programs per month, a response to the changing habits of consumers interested in scheduling their own television viewing rather than watching programs according to times set by the networks, Reuters reported.
+Comcast, who already carries CBS programs on-demand, offers more than 7000 on-demand programs per month, a response to the changing habits of consumer interested in scheduling their own television viewing rather than watching programs according to times set by the networks, Reuters reported.

 Thank you for signing up to TV Tech.
 You will receive a verification email shortly.